What Services Do Concrete Companies Offer?

 Check Licensing and Insurance

 Concrete licenses are regulated locally in Kansas, so check your municipality's regulations.
-Your contractor should be bonded and insured in case of accidents or injuries.
+Your contractor should be properly bonded and insured in case of injuries or accidents.

 Look for Trade Group Memberships